gpreston-hyland/SSE-Job-Aids/ACS-Elasticsearch-Config/README.md

     `http://`*`<ec2-hostname>`*`/alfresco/s/enterprise/admin`

-1. Open the Search Service screen and set it to Elasticsearch and change the hostname from localhost to elasticsearch as shown (from <https://docs.alfresco.com/search-enterprise/latest/install/#configure-subsystem-in-repository>)
+1. Open the Search Service screen and set it to Elasticsearch and change the hostname from `localhost` to `elasticsearch` as shown.
+The reason for the change has to do with the container environment.
+From the content conainer's point of view, Elasaticsearch is running in the elasticsearch container, whose internal docker network hostname is `elasticsearch`.

     <img src="./alfresco-search-service-elastic.png" width="80%">